 What Is the Meaning of Life?

 The question never ceases to fascinate mankind.
 No matter how many answers are formulated, the meaning of life maintains a state of permanent elusiveness.
 Perhaps the quandary is mysterious because its answer is different for everyone.
-According to Dante Alighieri in his Divine Comedy, it is God’s very intention that we have different strengths, and therefore different callings, or vocations.
+According to Dante Alighieri in his Divine Comedy, God’s very intention is that we have different strengths and, therefore, different callings or vocations.
 Though all souls will gravitate in one direction (toward God), they do so through different callings.
 As a result, the meaning of life is different for everyone.
-In the Commedia, Dante teaches readers how to discover their unique lives’ purposes and thus find their path to God.
+In the Commedia, Dante teaches readers how to discover their unique lives’ purposes and thus find their paths to God.

 To fully demonstrate how Dante achieved this, it is important to answer several questions.
 First, why did Dante believe we have the ability to choose a vocation, and how did he demonstrate this belief in the Commedia?
 Also, how did he explain the assignment of vocations to individuals, and what did he reveal as consequences for ignoring a calling?
 Finally, how did Dante suggest that readers can discover their true vocations, and what did he show to be the ultimate rewards of pursuing them?

 By answering these questions, one will realize just how carefully Dante orchestrated his work and also see how faith in any particular sect or religion- or even faith at all- is not necessary for understanding the wisdom behind Dante’s views.

 There is little reason for each individual to have a unique purpose or meaning in life if everyone’s lives are predetermined.
 Dante was well aware of this but believed instead that humans have control over their destinies.
 This conviction is thanks to Dante’s Catholic beliefs, which adhere to the concept of Free Will.